TimDaub/jsonresume-theme-paper/README.md

 ## PDF / Printing

-Since the printing functionality of `resume-cli` is a utter catastrophy where your `.html` file gets posted to a webservice where it's getting converted to `.pdf` this theme will not support this process.
+Since the printing functionality of `resume-cli` is a utter catastrophy where your `.html` file gets posted to a webservice and getting converted to `.pdf` this theme will not support this process.

 **BUT**

-You can just out-comment the `var print` variable in `index.js` and save your `.html` file via chrome.
+You can just out-comment the `var print` variable in `index.js` and save your `.html` to `.pdf` via CTRL+P (Print to PDF) file via chrome.
 In my opinion this does the best job in formating and layouting.